 2019

-Purchase of the heavily dilapidated villa of company founder C.G.
-Hänsch
+Reacquisition of the heavily renovation-needed villa of company founder C.G.
+Hänsch and reactivation of the existing corporate and production structure.

 2020